playfulprogramming/playfulprogramming/content/blog/typescript-type-generics/index.md

 ```

 In this case, we can rely on implicit type casting to ensure that we're able to pass `{time: new Date()}` but not `{}` as values for `obj`.

+# Conclusion

+And that's all I have for generics!
+Their usages are far and wide, and now you're able to apply your knowledge in code!
+We're hoping to have more posts on TypeScript soon - both more introductory and advanced.

+Questions?
+Feedback?
+Sound off in the comments below, we'd love to hear from you!